seanorama/masterclass/security-advanced/README.md

 - Run these steps from node where Hive (or client) is installed

 - Login as sales1 and attempt to connect to default database in Hive via beeline and access sample_07 table

+- Notice that in the JDBC connect string for connecting to an secured Hive while its running in default (ie binary) transport mode :
+  - port remains 10000
+  - *now a kerberos principal needs to be passed in*

 ```
 sudo su - sales1